 Reasons for the present economic crisis in Sri Lanka:

 - Sri Lanka is heavily dependent on tourism.
 10% of the country’s GDP (Gross Domestic Product) comes with tourism.
 With tourism, the country fills foreign exchange reserves and uses them to import goods.
-But due to the Covid-19 pandemic, the tourism industry was hit very badly and that impacted Sri Lanka too.
-Moreover, as the number of covid cases and deaths is rising in Sri Lanka, tourism was even more negatively affected.
+But due to the Covid-19 pandemic, the tourism industry was hit very badly and that impacted the country’s economy.
+Moreover, the terrorist attacks in Sri Lanka in the year 2019 too affected the tourism sector.
 That resulted in a shortage of foreign exchange reserves.

 - The majority part of the available foreign exchange reserves is being used to pay the interest of the country’s debts.